 The significant elevation changes on the back nine make picking the right club challenging in your first round.
 After the 10th hole, a straightaway par four up the hole, the course climbs closer up the mountain, and several holes wrap around it.
 The par five 15th hole is a favorite for many, and the setting makes this course look like it could be in Arizona or even the Big Island of Hawaii at some points, where massive boulders and golden-like fescue frame the holes.

 As the holes climb to their highest point, the signature 16th hole is a treat.
 From the back tees, it provides a fantastic view of the Moreno Valley in the distance, and the tee shot is to what is essentially an island green in the mountains.
 This hole looks closer to something that you would see in Arizona or at the British Desert Open, and in my opinion, you can quickly put this up there as one of the top holes in the inland empire, and there are A LOT of unique ones.

-Overall, the course is trying to gain momentum, it has the bare bones of a great golf course, but it is still in the rebuilding process.
+Overall, the course is trying to gain momentum, it has the bare bones of a great golf course, but it is still rebuilding.
 The locals had mentioned how this course is 100% better than it was when it first re-opened, and I expect things to continue to improve.
 The fairways are decent, but the greens are excellent.
 The tee boxes need work and are bare in some parts; the clubhouse looks like it is undergoing a potential renovation, and there is no driving range.